 A wide variety of personal styles exist in China's popular music scene.
 Some established stars like Jay Chou have a more traditionally masculine appearance, but boy bands like R1SE and TFBOYS with more gender neutral styles have also attracted devoted followings (Tencent Youtube, September 23, 2019; TFBOYS Youtube Channel).
 Chinese boy bands have been doubly struck by the recent blacklisting of feminine-looking men in media, and the crackdown on celebrity fan clubs.
 State media is full of stories of young people who get caught up in online fan groups and are led astray by misplaced attraction to stars.
-For example, a China Youth Daily report details how Wang Yibo (王一博), frontman for the Chinese-Korean boy band, Uniq, seduced and swindled his young female fans (China Youth Daily, October 13).
+For example, a China Youth Daily report details how young fans of Wang Yibo (王一博), frontman for the Chinese-Korean boy band, Uniq, became caught up in predatory fan culture and were swindled out of their money by a con artist posing as the singer.
+(China Youth Daily, October 13).